NicJC/nicspics/content/_index.md

 <div class="main">
 <p>

 We've been taking photos, and not really sharing them.
-These photos have gone into some or other storage, whether it's be Google cloud,
+These photos have gone into some or other storage, whether it's been Google cloud,

 a portable hard-disk or O365 storage.